oxidecomputer/terraform-provider-oxide/docs/resources/oxide_image.md

 Likewise, when demoting an image back to the scope of a single project, set the `project_id` field to the ID of the selected project.

--> Images cannot be moved across projects directly, Only visibility scope can be changed.
+-> Images cannot be moved across projects directly, only visibility scope can be changed.

 ## Schema